 2. As the first lady cellar master, how has the journey and experience been?

 I vividly recall the moment Madame Dominique Heriard-Dubreuil (CEO of Rémy Martin) announced that she was entrusting me with this tremendous responsibility.
-I immediately felt a deep sense of honour and pride.
+I immediately felt a deep sense of honor and pride.
 It was a very emotional moment for me.
-After that initial moment passed however, I simply got on with the mission that had been entrusted to me, not thinking that I was the first woman in this position.
-Cognac is never a question of gender, or age.
+After that initial moment passed, however, I simply got on with the mission that had been entrusted to me, not thinking that I was the first woman in this position.
+Cognac is never a question of gender or age.

 3. What are the responsibilities of the Cellar Master for Remy Martin?
 How long have you been with Remy Martin?